thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 Org URL: https://dev-729070.okta.com

 It is necessary to have an Okta account with administrator privileges.
-The only necessary software configuration happens with npm install
+The only necessary software configuration happens with npm install.

 _____